Patient quick start guide

 Must read

-• Read through and complete the diet and preparation instructions regarding your procedure.
+Read through and complete the diet and preparation instructions regarding your procedure.
 This will come from the physician who will be performing your procedure.
 If you are unable to complete your colonoscopy prep, we may need to reschedule your procedure.
-No drinking any fluids 2 hours prior to your procedure.
+Please contact the center.
+Nothing by mouth 2 hours prior to your procedure, including mints, gum, or candy.

-• You will be sedated during your procedure and will not be allowed to drive for 12 hours after.
+You will be sedated during your procedure and will not be allowed to drive for 6 hours after.
 Someone must be available to drive you home.
-If you plan to ride the bus, use “The Ride”, or take a taxi, You must still have a responsible person over the age of 16 to accompany you home.
+If you plan to ride the bus, use “The Ride”, use Uber, or take a taxi, YOU MUST still have a responsible person over the age of 16 to accompany you home.

 Support services